 Move objects without touching them?
 Sounds good

-"What sets our research apart is that we can manipulate and trap much larger objects if we transform their surfaces into metasurfaces," says the study's senior author.
-Ognjen Ilic.
+“What distinguishes our research is that we can manipulate and trap much larger objects if we transform their surfaces into metasurfaces,” says the study's senior author Everyday Ilic.
 “When we place these tiny patterns on the surface of objects, we can basically reflect sound in any direction we want.
 And by doing so, we can control the acoustic force that is exerted on an object."

-Now that I know how to move objects without touching them, the sky's the limit!
+Now that I know how to move objects without touching them, the sky is the limit!
 In theory, if covered with this material even a sofa can be moved at will with ultrasound.
-I can't wait to direct a contraption in the direction of the wardrobe and have it move itself to clean in otherwise inaccessible places.
-I know, I don't have big expectations.
+I can't wait to direct a contraption towards the closet and make it move on its own to clean in otherwise inaccessible places.
+I know, I don't have great expectations.
 At least until we can move the objects directly in thought, I say.